 In the 2006 movie, Failure to Launch, the main character’s parents devise a plan to get their adult son out of their house and living on his own.
 As a parent of three myself, I can relate.
 I love my kids, but I hope they aren’t living under my roof till they’re 30 because they can’t find jobs after college.

 In his book, A Whole New Mind, Daniel Pink discusses a critical shift that has to take place in order for our children to not just survive, but thrive in the coming decades.
 It requires a new approach to education and parenting that focuses on right-brain development.
+You will always want your child to thrive, but sometimes you might find that is a struggle concerning their brain development.
+If you are interested in alternative ways to help them you could always look at using something like focus supplements.

 Left-brain teaching, or, “the SATizing of our schools,” as Pink calls it, focuses on sequential, logical and analytical thinking.
 Our society has pushed us to become what renowned business thinker Peter Drucker called “knowledge workers,” using analysis-based skill-sets to define and achieve success for more than 100 years.